-Where the coal contains shale, intrusion or other contaminants, the Flipscreen can process the coal to a higher grade and therefore achieving a premium in approximately eight seconds per bucket.
-The WL3000 will process 30 tonnes of coal per 76 second cycle, resulting in an hourly rate of 1,410 tonnes per hour.
+Where the coal contains shale, intrusion, or other contaminants, the Flipscreen can process the coal to a higher grade and therefore achieve a premium in approximately eight seconds per bucket.
+The WL3000 is a 90m³ Flipscreen.
+The WL3000 will utilize Flipscreen’s unique patented system to provide high volume, mobile, customizable, and cost-effective screening and crushing solutions to the mining industry.
+The WL3000 will scoop up 50 tonnes of material and transform this from mixed fines and oversize to saleable sized material in 76 seconds.
+Resulting in a 1400 tonne per hour result per machine.
+These new mining practices and processes will liberate capital from balance sheets to revolutionize the mining industry.
 In the case of iron ore mining where crushing is required, the WL3000 computer can be set to crush mode to break up oversized material during the process.

 Used in mines all across the world the FlipScreen is scalable to any carrier such as the WL3000 project that will culminate with a machine which processes 30 tonnes at a time at “the coal face “.
 Current versions of the best screening technology can be used in any mining operation requiring primary separation and crushing process’s such as:

 The WL3000 project’s outcome is achieving market penetration and expansion of Flip Screen units into large-scale mining applications.
-Built to suit CAT 994, Komatsu WA1200 and LeTourneau L-2350, the WL3000 will utilize Flip Screen’s unique patented system to provide high volume, mobile, customizable and cost-effective screening and crushing solutions to the mining industry.
+Built to suit CAT 994, Komatsu WA1200, and LeTourneau L-2350, the WL3000 will utilise Flip Screen’s unique patented system to provide high volume, mobile, customisable and cost-effective screening and crushing solutions to the mining industry.
 The WL3000 will scoop up 50 tonnes of material and transform this from mixed fines and oversize to saleable sized material in 76 seconds.
-These new mining practices and processes will liberate capital from balance sheets to revolutionize the mining industry.
+These new mining practices and processes will liberate capital from balance sheets to revolutionise the mining industry.